songlab-cal/CherryML/README.md

 The CherryML API provides control over many aspects of the rate estimation process, such as the number of processes used to parallelize tree estimation, the number of rounds used to iterate between tree estimation and rate estimation, among others.
 These options are all described below or by running `python -m cherryml --help`.

-# Demo: CherryML applied to the co-evolution model
+# Demo: CherryML applied to the co-evolution model (runtime on a normal computer: 1 - 5 minutes)

 To learn a coevolution model, you just need to set `--model_name co-evolution` and provide the directory with the contact maps: